SupraCoNeX/orca-rcd/README.md

 ### TPC in the Linux kernel

-Our TPC patches against the Linux kernel for fine-grained TPC propose to use indexed TX-power levels instead of absolute dBm values for annotating transmit power.
+Our TPC patches against the Linux kernel for fine-grained TPC use indexed TX-power levels instead of absolute dBm values to annotate transmit power.
 This has several advantages, most notably better support for different capabilities.
-When a driver registers a new WiFi device at the mac80211 layer, it has to denote the type of TPC support and which power levels it supports.
+When a driver registers a new WiFi device at the mac80211 layer, it must specify the type of TPC support and the power levels it supports.
 The specific power levels are specified by so-called tx-power ranges.
 A range describes a discrete, sequentially indexed set of power levels with a fixed value-distance.
-To support special capabilities like (0..10 dBm in 0.5 dBm steps) + (10..20 dBm in 1 dBm steps), drivers can specify multiple power ranges.
+To support special capabilities such as (0..10 dBm in 0.5 dBm steps) + (10..20 dBm in 1 dBm steps), drivers can specify multiple power ranges.
 Every tx-power value that is used for fine-grained TPC is always such a tx-power index pointing into the value set defined by those ranges.
 Although a valid tx-power index is always `>= 0`, a value of `-1` can be specified to give the decision about the tx-power to the driver.
 For example, ath9k uses the maximum allowed tx-power when `-1` is specified.